-To create the App, please refer to the Travel Request App described in the Get Started guide.
+To create the App please refer to the Travel Request App described in the Get Started guide.
 Create a new App in accordance with the contents of chapter 2 and chapter 3 up to the section “Settings related to input values”.
-Chapters 1 and 2 are almost independent in contents, but the User / Organization registration information prepared in chapter 1 is also used in chapter 2 and thereafter.
+Chapters 1 and 2 are almost independent in terms of contents, but the User / Organization registration information prepared in chapter 1 is also used in chapter 2 and thereafter.
 For Users and Organizations, read as appropriate according to your environment, or prepare new ones by reading chapter 1.

 Set up 7 Data Items as below.
 Let’s re-use the Data Items already set.

 |Business trip start date||Date-type / Y/M/D||q_trip_start||“Date from” in “Your first step…”|

 |Business trip end date||Date-type / Y/M/D||q_trip_end||“Date until” in “Your first step…”|